cea-hpc/modules/doc/source/module.rst

  are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.

- Automated module handling mode enablement is defined in the following order of preference: :option:`--auto`/:option:`--no-auto` command line switches, then :envvar:`MODULES_AUTO_HANDLING` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_AUTO_HANDLING` overrides default configuration and :option:`--auto`/:option:`--no-auto` command line switches override every other ways to enable or disable this mode.
+ This environment variable value supersedes the default value set on the :mconfig:`auto_handling` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--auto` and :option:`--no-auto` command line switches override this environment variable.

  .. only:: html